individual-it/BatteryGuesstimate/README.md

 For the case that you have recharged your watch with the cable, or you don't expect much solar input for the future (or your watch does not have solar in the first place) the prediction in the graph view will give you a better idea for a long-term prediction, but it will take longer to get the results.

 In both cases the prediction is rather pessimistic, so it will always floor decimal results (an estimation of 5.9h will show 5h)

+## Charging Threshold

+Setting the `Battery Charge Threshold` to a value higher than 0 will cause the watch to send a notification to the connected phone when reaching that value during charging.
+The check happens every 15min, so you might want to set the threshold to a relatively low value, because depending on your watch and the charger the charging time might be pretty short, so it can easily happen that by the time the check happens the battery is already charged much higher value.

+**The notification is actually a hack!** There is no easy way to send a notification to the phone without creating a whole companion app.
+The hack is to request the phone to open a website.
+When the set threshold is reached the phone will display a notification saying that Garmin IQ wants to open the website `http://battery-level-reached.garmin`.
+On an Android phone you can use [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en) together with [AutoNotification](https://play.google.com/store/apps/details?id=com.joaomgcd.autonotification&hl=en) to intercept the notification and to display something more sensible.
+Import [this tasker profile & task](https://github.com/individual-it/BatteryGuesstimate/blob/master/Garmin_BatteryGuestimate.prf.xml) for that.

+## Permissions
+- run in the **Background**: needed to check the battery status every 15min
+- **Send/receive** information to/from the Internet: needed to send the notification to the phone. **NO** information is send/received to/from the Internet!
+It only sends a notification to the phone requesting to open a dummy website to notify the user about the reached threshold.

 ## supported devices
 - Garmin Instinct 2 Series